• Monpazier Square evening sun

 Chez Minou – 55 Rue Notre Dame, 24540 Monpazier – Live music more often than not during summer weekends, frequented by many locals, great atmosphere.
 Main courses from €10 – 15.

 Bistrot 2 – Foirail Nord 24540 Monpazier – Open every day 9am – 10pm except Fridays.
 Overlooks a large square with outside lounge chairs and shaded dining.
-Delightful food and very friendly service (English spoken).
+Delightful food and very friendly service.

 Privilage du Perigord – Probably regarded as one of the up market restaurants in Monpazier.
 Relatively small with both inside and outside eating.
 Excellent menu but a little bit more expensive than some others but definitely worth a visit.
 Would recommend booking early during the peak season.